MileHacker Logo

 Document Type Purpose & Requirement Backup Strategy

 Passport & Visa Main identification for entry into China.
-Needs WITH at least six months of validity and AT least two empty pages.
+Needs MUST have six months validity and AT least two empty pages.
 Valid Chinese visa.
 Photocopies (separate storage), digital copies (phone, cloud).

-Travel Insurance Policy Essential for medical emergencies, trip cancellation, and luggage issues.
+Travel Insurance Policy Essential for medical emergencies, trip cancellation, and baggage issues.
 Printout of details (policy number, emergency contacts), digital copy (phone, cloud).

 Reservations & Contacts Accommodation, flight/train/bus tickets, tour confirmations.
 Local emergency numbers, embassy contacts.
 Printed and digital copies for all, a separate written list of emergency contacts.